techwriterkoduje/podcast-site/src/pages/git-team.md

 ---
-title: Organize your team like Git
 description:
   This article aims to show how you can use concepts from Git, a distributed version control system, to organize your team.
 author: Michał Skowron
 ---

+# Organize your team like Git

 Through all these years that I’ve spent working in the IT industry, I learned that very often technology is not the answer to your problems.
 The issue that